Johnson Rice lifts Conoco Phillips [COP] price estimate. Who else is bullish?

-Conoco Phillips [NYSE: COP] traded at a high on Monday, posting a 1.99 gain after which it closed the day’ session at $115.25.
+Conoco Phillips [NYSE: COP] price surged by 0.22 percent to reach at $0.26.
 The company report on March 7, 2024 at 10:51 AM that AM Best Affirms Credit Ratings of Sooner Insurance Company.

 AM Best has affirmed the Financial Strength Rating of A (Excellent) and the Long-Term Issuer Credit Rating of “a+” (Excellent) of Sooner Insurance Company (Sooner) (Colchester, VT).
 The outlook of these Credit Ratings (ratings) is stable.